gaoqi7/voist/README.md

   - MVC framework
   - `List` data structure in JavaScript
 - Deeper understanding the ExpressJS framework
-  - the Magic of the middleware
+  - the magic of the middleware